 We discovered that researchers are looking into the potential health benefits of curcumin, a key component of turmeric.
 One group found that curcumin inhibits an enzyme called PhK associated with overactive cell growth in psoriasis (Br.
 J. Dermatol.
 Nov.
 2000).
 A study in mice with a condition similar to psoriasis found that curcumin inhibited the overactive T cells that are associated with psoriasis and reduced the levels of inflammatory markers (Biochimie, April, 2016).

-A review of the effects of curcumin on skin health found promising indications that it may provide therapeutic benefit, though more and better studies are needed (Phytotherapy Research, online May 23, 2016).
+A review of the effects of curcumin on skin health found promising indications that it may provide therapeutic benefit, though more and better studies are needed (Phytotherapy Research, Aug.
+2016).
 An intriguing study in rats found that curcumin given together with methotrexate, a standard medication for psoriasis and psoriatic arthritis, was able to reduce the negative side effects that methotrexate has on the blood vessels (Canadian Journal of Physiology and Pharmacology, Jan., 2016).
 Of course, any human who wanted to use curcumin for that purpose would be well advised to work closely with the prescribing physician.
-A study in Iran found that people who drank a turmeric tonic twice daily got much better control of scalp psoriasis than those drinking placebo tonic (Journal of Cosmetic Dermatology, June 2018).

 Do People Develop Tolerance to Turmeric?